radoralai/gapi-cordova-plugin/README.md

-Cordova Plugin Template
+Google API Cordova Plugin
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+This is a simple starting point for building a Google API Cordova plugin on iOS and Android.